biocarl/til-biocarl/README.md

 # 📅 11.05.2020 Unix: awk commands

 -   (awk) Basic commands
 -   1. Basic structure: `pattern {action}`
 -   When the pattern matches the action is executed.
 -   Either one of them can be ommited, resulting implicitly in a) in match all lines (default pattern) b) print whole line (default action)
 -   `{print $2}` print second row of each line (implicit pattern)
 -   `$3 == 10` print whole line which has 10 at the third row (implicit action)
 -   1. Built-in variables
 -   **NF** := number of fields of current line
 -   **NR** := nth line
 -   Default delimiter is whitespace (for splitting (**FS**) and joining (**OFS**))
 -   You can even change the definition of what a line is: **RS** - defaults to \"`\n`{=latex}\" (with the join analog **ORS**)

--   1. Syntax for patterns
+-   2. Syntax for patterns
 -   `/regex/` without \$, results implicitley in \$0 (whole line)
 -   `$1 ~ /regex /` runs the regex on first column of the line
 -   `NR=10, NR=20` example for ranges (executes action on lines 10 to 20)

--   1. Some useful actions
+-   3. Some useful actions
 -   String functions like gsub, substring
 -   `{gsub (/pattern/, "to subsitute"); print}`
 -   String concat: `{print $1 $2}` -\> one string \|\| `{print $1,$2}` -\> joined with OFS
 -   You can execute external commands: `awk /Hallo/ {system ("touch " $2)}` text.txt
 -   Append prints to specific files `{print $0 >>"file.txt"}` // pipe also works
 -   we can define global variables: `{chars += length; print chars}`
 -   Extended structure: `BEGIN {action} pattern {action} END {action}`
 -   `awk '{chars += length;print} END {print "Total amount of chars: ",chars}' text.txt`

--   1. Equivalent unix commands
+-   4. Equivalent unix commands
 -   `cat file.txt` == `awk '{print}'` (defaults to print \$0)
 -   `grep /pattern/ file.txt` == `awk '/pattern/'`
 -   `nl file.txt` == `awk 'print NR,$0'`

 # 📅 10.05.2020 vim: Use surround.vim (default in evil-mode)
 - In order to swap brackets or any flanking symbol (e.g. \" \", {}, \[\]) press `cs` `+` **(** for **(** as flanking symbol.

 # 📅 07.05.2020 Trivia: Linguistics 101

--   (Linguistics) Some definitions

-For some side project of mine I need to learn some specifics how syntax and semantics of a sentence play together.
+- For some side project of mine I need to learn some specifics how syntax and semantics of a sentence play together.

--   Transitivity of verbs

-A intransitive verb does not allow a direct object.
+-   Transitivity of verbs := A intransitive verb does not allow a direct object.
 Whereas a transitive verb requires at least one object.

--   Topic-prominent language

-A language which is syntactically structured in a way so that it focus on the topic (the given, old information), followed by a comment (for instance how that changes into a new on information)
+-   Topic-prominent language := A language which is syntactically structured in a way so that it focus on the topic (the given, old information), followed by a comment (for instance how that changes into a new on information)

 # 📅 06.05.2020 Clojure: Implement atom? for clj/cljs using reader conditionals

-Some language features are not implemented the same way in clojure and clojurescript.
+- Some language features are not implemented the same way in clojure and clojurescript.
 To use the same code base for both one might use reader conditionals.

 ``` {.clojure}
 (defn atom? [x]